S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for

-After identifying the next best viewpoint and best frontier, the local planner creates a feasible path from the robot's current position, passing through the best viewpoint node, and ending at the best frontier node.
-To pinpoint a short-range goal on the planned path, a sliding window is utilized.
-To ensure a collision-free route to the short-range goal, a lattice sampling method~\cite{Zhang2020Falco} is used.
+The objective of these real-world experiments was twofold: 1) to assess the capability of the \textnameSMAT{} framework in achieving robust perception in highly dynamic unknown urban environments, and 2) to determine if the online perception results could support long-range navigation without the need for pre-mapping.
+To achieve this, the mobile platform navigated through unknown environments (without pre-built maps) using only a series of GPS coordinates received from its commodity GPS receiver.

+For a comprehensive and extensive evaluation, we selected two large-scale scenarios: a university campus and a seaside park, both characterized by the presence of pedestrians and other traffic agents.
+The robot platform successfully completed both tasks, covering a remarkable distance of over \SI{7}{km} during the longest run.
+These experiments provide strong evidence of \textnameSMAT{}'s effectiveness and robustness in enhancing the robot's perception in unknown, human-populated environments.
+More detailed information about the real-world experiments can be found on our project website: \url{https://sites.google.com/view/smat-nav}, and additional details about the long-range navigation system are provided in \prettyref{apd:long-range}.

-\subsection{Campus Tour}
+\subsection{Campus tour}

-Our long-range navigation system was initially tested on a University campus, as shown in \prettyref{fig:experiment-campus}.
-The robot was directed to visit all landmarks on campus, including the playground, residence halls, rivers, canteens, and libraries, via a series of GPS checkpoints.
-The robot traveled a distance of approximately \SI{3.5}{km}, encountering various terrain types and their complex combinations that challenged the system's perception and planning capabilities, and, in some cases, obstructed the robot's path.
-Imperfect checkpoints and GPS signals often cause robots to deviate or become lost in complex environments, but our navigation system, equipped with our perception framework, was able to overcome these challenges.
-The SMAT framework accurately extracted spatial structures and tracked moving objects simultaneously during navigation.
-The campus tour was completed in about 45 minutes without human intervention, with an average speed of \SI{1.7}{\metre / \second}.
+The first experiment was conducted on a university campus, as shown in \prettyref{fig:experiment-campus}.
+The robot visited all prominent landmarks on the campus, such as a playground, residence halls, rivers, canteens, and libraries, by following imprecise GPS checkpoints.
+Throughout the experiment, it traveled about \SI{3.5}{km}, encountering diverse rigid and dynamic obstacles, and different terrain types.
+Notably, the robot \textit{solely} relied on imprecise GPS checkpoints and coarse GPS signals, without accessing a pre-built map, which posed a significant challenge to the robustness of online perception.
+Nevertheless, \textnameSMAT{} adeptly extracted spatial structures and concurrently tracked moving objects during the navigation.
+The autonomous campus tour was completed within approximately 45 minutes, with an average speed of \SI{1.7}{\meter/\second}, without requiring human intervention.